 This combination of scoring, monitoring, recommended actions, structured employer profiles, end-to-end content execution and consulting makes Built In the only comprehensive platform for measuring and shaping employer reputation to convert talent in an AI-first hiring market.

-AI is already shaping how candidates see your company.
-Your Employer Brand Reputation Report reveals how your brand is performing in AI tools like ChatGPT and Gemini.
+See how your employer brand is performing in AI tools like ChatGPT and Google.

 LinkedIn is a professional networking platform that provides an employer branding suite including career pages, life & culture pages and employee advocacy features.
 It offers analytics dashboards for engagement metrics and content performance across different audience segments.
 Companies leverage these tools to communicate values, showcase culture and attract prospective talent.
 Tech professionals can use LinkedIn to research employers and confirm alignment before applying.